Monthly Tech-Tip from Tony Hansen SignUp

 A method for applying designs underglaze.
 Water-based colorants are silk-screened onto rice or tissue paper, dried, then the paper is applied, color-side-down, to a leather hard clay surface.
 Using a damp sponge and rib the paper is rubbed down and then peeled up to reveal the transfer.
 Designs can also be transferred to dry or bisque.
 Of course, if ware is going to be glazed the pigment must be designed as an underglaze.

 Standard design transfers can be purchased online at many places.
 They are inexpensive and come with good instructions.
 Having custom transfers made can be complicated and expensive, the process is easy enough to merit silk screening your own.
+Commercial underglazes are not designed for this purpose, they are simply being force-fit to it.
+Formulating your own will produce a better-quality finished product (see below).

 Related Information